gromnitsky/youtube_share/README.md

 ## How it works

-In `ext` dir there is a Chrome extension that hooks into the context menu for links & selections.

-It

 0. Finds a vid id.
 1. Fetches the 1st video frame.
 2. Creates an in-memory canvas, puts the image onto it, draws the text